tirk101/toc_proj/README.md

 # Pathfinder Robot simulation using React + Tailwinds

-This is a minimal starter template for building React applications with Vite and using Tailwind CSS for styling.
+This is a minimal project for building React simulations with Vite and using Tailwind CSS for styling.

 ## Features